junyeopN/blog/docs/ffxivsimhelperen/userguideen.md

 ![beginner](../../images/ffxivsimhelperguide1.png)

-* Compare Jobs of the Same Role(Tank/Healer/Melee/...): **Quickly experiment which jobs in the needed role fit the best for our team.**
+* Compare Various Party Compositions: **Quickly experiment which jobs in the needed role fit the best for our team.**

 ![compare](../../images/ffxivsimhelperguide2.png)

-* Compare "Very Similar" Gearsets "in Our Current Party Composition": in the Gear Farming Stage(Savage week 1-4)/and after Farm
+* Compare Very Similar Gearsets: in the Gear Farming Stage(Savage week 1-4)/and after Farm

 ![gearcompare](../../images/ffxivsimhelperguide3.png)